 Inventory and Calendar of Puritan Records, 1640–1714

-InvenCaP is a new project co-ordinated by the members of the Dissenting Experience research group.
+InvenCaP is a project co-ordinated by the members of the Dissenting Experience research group.
 Its aim is to provide essential resources for the investigation of Puritan, Nonconformist, and Dissenting church history and literature across the period 1640–1714 and beyond.
-InvenCaP is supported by Aix-Marseille Foundation.
+InvenCaP has been supported by:

 Research into the gathered churches of the Civil War, Commonwealth, Restoration, and Later Stuart Period has been hampered by the lack of an accurate and comprehensive survey of available resources.
 The primary purpose of InvenCaP is to create a reliable and detailed inventory and calendar of Baptist, Congregational, and Presbyterian church records for the period 1640–1714.
 Our definition of ‘church records’ includes church books, financial account books, and church registers, but does not extend to ministerial personal papers, legal documents such as deeds, or parochial records of the 1650s.

 The first stage of the project has been to prepare an online inventory of relevant church records for the period.
 The inventory records the current location and (where relevant) the reference number of the manuscript, together with its title, the dates covered, the church or congregation to which it refers, and the denomination.

 The catalogue has been published on the site of the Queen Mary Centre for Religion and Literature in English (2016):